-- Acquired the ability to understand theories of the reading process and the variables that may impact students engaged in the reading process; - Demonstrated the ability to select, administer, analyze, and use data from all forms of assessment instruments to understand the learner's literacy strengths and challenges; - Acquired extensive knowledge of current, researchbased instructional practices and interventions in literacy and be able to select and use them appropriately in meeting all struggling readers' needs; - Demonstrated the ability to create and implement appropriate plans for all learners who struggle with reading and writing (P-12) and to monitor for student progress towards literacy goals, and adjust instruction as necessary; - Developed the ability to provide staff development for teachers, paraprofessionals, administrators, school boards, parents, the community, the media, and others who need to be informed about research and instructional practices in literacy; and - Acquired the tools and the desire to continue to grow professionally and to serve as a literacy leader.
+- Acquired the ability to understand theories of the reading process and the variables that may impact students engaged in the reading process. - Demonstrated the ability to select, administer, analyze, and use data from all forms of assessment instruments to understand the learner's literacy strengths and challenges. - Acquired extensive knowledge of current, researchbased instructional practices and interventions in literacy and be able to select and use them appropriately in meeting all struggling readers' needs. - Demonstrated the ability to create and implement appropriate plans for all learners who struggle with reading and writing (P-12) and to monitor for student progress towards literacy goals, and adjust instruction as necessary. - Developed the ability to provide staff development for teachers, paraprofessionals, administrators, school boards, parents, the community, the media, and others who need to be informed about research and instructional practices in literacy. - Acquired the tools and the desire to continue to grow professionally and to serve as a literacy leader.

-Core

-ED 568 Curriculum Development & Evaluation

-ED 560 Advanced Educational Psychology

-Reading Specialist Professional Course

-RD 584 Reading in the Content Area

-RD 510 Classroom Reading Instruction

-RD 512 Literature for Literacy Instruction

-RD 516 Teaching Writing

-RD 520 Assessment Procedures in Reading

-RD 522 Instruction for Readers at Risk

-RD 526 The Reading Specialist
+MEd - Reading Specialist Program Requirements

-RD 528 Language Development & Assessment

-RD 530 Literacy Practicum

-Approved Elective (check with advisor)
+- ED 665 Introduction to Educational Research (3) - ED 668 Curriculum Development & Evaluation (3) - ED 660 Advanced Educational Psychology (3) Reading Specialist Professional Course - RD 684 Reading in the Content Area (3) - RD 610 Classroom Reading Instruction (3) - RD 612 Literature for Literacy Instruction (3) - RD 616 Teaching Writing (3) - RD 620 Assessment Procedures in Reading (3) - RD 622 Instruction for Readers at Risk (3) - RD 626 The Reading Specialist (3) - RD 628 Language Development & Assessment (3) - RD 630 Literacy Practicum (3)